txt/plm18/doc/review8.md

 			stream nextPut: each ] ].
 		^ stream contents

 Q9.
-Write equivalent python iterators called "reject" and "select" such that reject is implemented as a special called selected.
+Write equivalent Python iterators called "reject" and "select" such that reject is implemented as a special called selected.

-Covert the following kotlin code to python:
+Covert the following Kotlin code to Python:

 Q10a.